Contributing

 Alternatively, you can run the tests using make:

-$ make lint
+make lint make test

 Running make lint and make test demands that your runtime/dev environment have all necessary development dependencies installed.